-- iii.
+- Review for promotion to Full Professor (at a minimum of nine years of service as full-time, tenure-track faculty, if faculty member desires). - iii.
 Communicate in writing the recommendations of the UNM-Valencia Tenure and Promotion Committee and the supporting rationale for continuation, promotion, or tenure as appropriate.
 See Promotion and Tenure Procedures Section II.J. in this handbook for description. - b.
 Membership: Members of the UNM-Valencia Tenure and Promotion Committee include tenure-track and tenured faculty from all disciplines.
 All members will vote on proposed changes to policies and procedures for promotion and tenure set forth herein.
 There are two types of membership: - i.
 Tenured Members shall consist of all tenured faculty at UNM-Valencia, including Associate and Full Professors.
 These members shall vote on and provide recommendation concerning continuation, promotion, and/or tenure, as appropriate. - ii.
 Probationary Members shall consist of all tenure-track, probationary faculty at UNM-Valencia.
 These members may review dossiers of candidates for promotion and/or tenure, and offer comments during the evaluation process.
 They do not vote on recommendations for continuation, promotion, and/or tenure. - c.
 Officers: Each academic year near the beginning of the fall semester, members of the UNM-Valencia Tenure and Promotion Committee shall elect officers who will serve one-year terms (August to July).
 These officers are as follows: - i.
 Chair or Co-Chairs.
 If co-chairs are selected, they should not be members of the same division.
 The Chair or Co-Chairs must be Tenured Members of the committee and cannot also be a Division or Department. - ii.
 Secretary.
 The Secretary will take minutes during meetings when there is discussion of policies and procedures, and will distribute and archive minutes as needed.
 The outgoing Secretary will ensure that new officers receive archived documents.
 No archived record will be kept of confidential discussion of candidates for promotion and/or tenure.
 Either a Tenured or Probationary Member of the committee may serve as Secretary. - iii.
 Main Campus Review Committee Member.
 One Tenured Member of the committee will be elected to serve for one full year (August to July), upon approval by the Dean of Instruction, on the UNM review committee that serves under the auspices of the UNM Provost's Office.
 The elected member will not re-evaluate any candidate from UNM-Valencia campus while serving on this UNM committee.

-Lecturer Track Promotion Committee13
+Lecturer Track Promotion Committee14

 - a.
 The Lecturer Track Promotion Committee is charged with the responsibility of - i.
 Implementing the promotion policies described herein and in accordance with the policies described in the UNM Faculty Handbook. - ii.
 Proposing, advocating, and implementing procedures consistent with the Lecturer Track Promotion policy and with the mission of UNM-Valencia Campus. - iii.
-Communicating the policy, procedures, and rationale for lecturer track promotion to the UNM-Valencia Campus community, in particular the faculty. - iv.
-Reviewing and recommending to the Dean of Instruction and Chief Executive Officer candidates for promotion.
+Communicating the policy, procedures, and rationale for lecturer track promotion to the UNM-Valencia Campus community, in particular the faculty.

-13 Section N-V-4 was amended and approved by Faculty Assembly, and updated by the Handbook Committee on April 20, 2016.
+14 Section N-V-4 was amended and approved by Faculty Assembly, and updated by the Handbook Committee on April 20, 2016.

-b.
+- iv.
+Reviewing and recommending to the Dean of Instruction and Chancellor candidates for promotion. - b.
 Lecturer track faculty are automatically members of this committee.